avcixm/academicprofile/research.md

 <details>
   <summary><small>Work in progress</small></summary>
   <ol>
+    <li>Existence and uniqueness of solutions to SDEs with state-dependent variable exponent.
+Under review.</li>
     <li>On a singular double phase variable exponent problem: A topological result</li>
     <li>Existence results for a double phase variable exponent problem with a singular potential</li>
   </ol>